aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to FODS in Android via Java or Online App" h2="Export PPS file to FODS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+The Flat Open Document Spreadsheet (FODS) is an open XML-based spreadsheet file format used by OpenOffice and LibreOffice.
+Converting PPS to FODS allows users to open and edit the file in OpenOffice and LibreOffice.

+<h2>How Aspose.Total Helps for PPS to FODS Conversion</h2>

-You can easily convert PPS file to FODS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to FODS.
+Aspose.Total for Android via Java is a suite of components that enables developers to create, edit, and convert documents in their Android applications.
+It includes Aspose.Slides for Android via Java, which can export PPS files to HTML, and Aspose.Cells for Android via Java, which can convert HTML to FODS.
+This two-step process makes it easy to convert PPS files to FODS in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}